web-platform-tests/interop/2025/selection-process.md

 decision about the most impactful areas in which we can improve interop on the web over 2025.

+As in previous years, details of proposal selection and ranking remain participant confidential throughout the process.
+Final decisions will be published as the Interop team.

 ### Prior to Proposal Submission